-- 1 Tap Single under the Mode & Measure.
+- 1 Tap Single under the Mode & Measure. - 2 Double-tap the Smith Chart (

 You can choose two measurement modes from each window in the Horizontal or Vertical tab if you want to view dual measurements displayed on one screen.

 You can manually set a frequency band to be measured by entering start and stop frequencies or center and span frequencies.
 You can also select a frequency band from the band list stored in the instrument.
 It is desirable to set the frequency to a value that covers a normal range of the measurement with enough margins.